 European fundamental rights instruments, in particular the Charter of Fundamental Rights and the ECHR have played an important role among the sources of fundamental rights.
-The part titled "Freedom and Responsibility" of the Fundamental Law provides for the fundamental rights and obligations, following the wording and structure of the Charter.^[63] For the Constitutional Court and those applying the law, the Fundamental Law is the primary source of fundamental rights.
-Nonetheless, in examining the obligations of Hungary arising from international treaties (i.e. examining possible non-compliance with international treaties), the Constitutional Court also takes account, besides the wording of the international treaty, of case law of the institution vested with the power to interpret.^[64]
+The part titled "Freedom and Responsibility" of the Fundamental Law provides for the fundamental rights and obligations, following the wording and structure of the Charter.
+Taking over provisions from the Charter, however, does not have an impact on the interpretation of the Fundamental Law, since for the Constitutional Court and those applying the law, the Fundamental Law is the primary source of fundamental rights, while the interpretation of the European Founding Treaties lies with the European Court of Justice (hereinafter "CJEU").
 According to Article I (1) and (2) of the Fundamental Law: "(1) The inviolable and inalienable fundamental rights of MAN must be respected.
 It shall be the primary obligation of the State to protect these rights.
 (2) Hungary shall recognise the fundamental individual and collective rights of man."
 The respect of the inviolable and inalienable fundamental rights of man, that is, human beings, implies that human rights exist independently of state and constitution.
 The Fundamental Law declares that it is a general obligation of the state to protect fundamental rights.